• Skip to primary navigation

 4 kingfish fillets placed on a white plate.

-1) Combine all the coconut masala paste ingredients in a mixer jar.
-Add a little water and grind the ingredients to a fine paste.
-Add more water as needed to achieve a smooth consistency.
+Step 2: Add all the coconut masala paste ingredients to a mixer jar.
+Pour a little water and grind to a smooth paste, adding more water if needed.

 collage image of 2 steps showing making kingfish curry masala paste.

-1) Heat 2 teaspoons of oil in a heavy-bottom pan over medium heat.
+Step 3: Heat 2 teaspoons of oil in a heavy-bottomed pan over medium heat.
 Add the chopped onions and sauté until they turn golden brown.

 collage image of 2 steps showing sautein onions, and addition of coconut maslaa paste to make kingfish curry.